mearleycf/ai-memory-mcp/docs/DOCKER_SETUP_SUMMARY.md

 ## 🎯 Problem Solved

-Your AI Memory MCP server was experiencing availability issues when running as a stdio-based server that starts and stops with each request.
-This Docker setup provides a **persistent, always-running server** that eliminates connection instability and improves performance.
+Your AI Memory MCP server was experiencing database connection issues when running directly from the host.
+The PostgreSQL database was running in a Docker container, but the MCP server couldn't connect to it due to network isolation.
+This Docker setup provides a **containerized solution** where both the server and database run in the same Docker network, ensuring reliable connectivity.

 ## 🚀 What's Been Created